Xianglong: Description

-The holotype specimen of Xianglong was 15.5 cm long, 9.5 cm of which was tail, although the describers say it was probably a juvenile.
+The holotype specimen of Xianglong was 15.5 cm long, 9.5 cm of which was tail, although the describers say it was likely a juvenile.
 This is indicated by the unossified carpals and poorly-ossified tarsals.
 Metacarpal IV is shorter than the other metacarpals, and pedal digit V is greatly elongated.
 The radius and ulna are distally divergent.
 The body is covered in small, granular scales, showing little size variation.
 Xianglong had slightly curved claws, indicating that it was arboreal.
 The ribs of the animal, that functioned as gliding organs, were found in a half-open position, which indicates a post-mortem relaxation of the folded wing.
 This is currently the only known fossil gliding lizard, though there are other unrelated animals that also use their ribs to glide.

-Gliding ability

-Xianglong is one of the few creatures that glide using their ribs.
-Other creatures, such as the flying squirrel and the Malabar flying frog, Rhacophorus malabaricus, have a different membrane attachment, toes to toes or limb to limb.
-Two creatures use the same way to glide, the present day Flying Lizard (genus Draco, Latin for dragon) and Triassic fossil reptiles such as Kuehneosaurus, but the Triassic look-alikes lived over 100 million years before Xianglong.
-Despite the 11 cm "rib-span", the lizard might have been quite agile in the air, possibly to escape the feathered dinosaurs that coexisted with it.